Growing dahlias – everything you need to know

 He also advises pairing dahlias with other ‘short day’ plants.
 These are plants, such as salvias, which flower more as the days shorten.
 There is an expert guide to growing salvias here.

 Steven also likes dahlias with grasses, such as Miscanthus.

 There are more tips on pairing dahlias with other plants in this post on how to make your garden last longer with dahlias.

 ‘If you’re growing exhibition dahlias, they’ll need alot of water.
 You have to think about the flower size.
 It’s not so much about the plant as about the flower.
 The big showy flowers need vast amounts of water.
 The smaller the dahlias, the smaller the flowers – the single flowers and dahlias up to a metre tall – the more drought-tolerant they are.

-Here at the Salutation we don’t water our dahlias regularly, unless they really need it.
+Here we don’t water our dahlias regularly, unless they really need it.
 But I’ll try to plant the bigger dahlias in a damper spot.’

 Do dahlias need a lot of fertiliser?

 Showy big exhibition dahlias are more likely to need extra fertilising, explains Steven.
 He also says that most plants will grow bigger and give you more prolific flowers if you give it extra fertiliser.